 Click on a question below to display/close its answer.

-To apply for admission to the graduate program in English, prospective students must submit an online or paper application.
-The fee for mailed applications is $35, and the fee for online applications is $25.
+To apply for admission to the graduate program in English, prospective students must submit an application.

 Students must also submit the following materials: